 Funded by the Engineering and Physical Sciences Research Council (ESPRC), this centre has received £5.2m and has recruited 84 studentships.
 A partnership of all the GW4 universities, research areas include water informatics, and water science and engineering.
 Continuing GW4’s support for interdisciplinary research, WISE links with disciplines that would not typically be thought of in relation to sustainable water management including social sciences, psychology, and economics.
 The centre is also working closely with a high number of industrial partners.

-The Economic and Social Sciences Research Council (ESRC) has funded more than 400 studentships at the SWDTP, a partnership of 5 South-West universities, including the GW4 universities of Bath, Bristol and Exeter.
-The centre offers 17 specialist research training pathways in the social sciences, including 12 in established ESRC disciplines and another five innovative interdisciplinary areas.
+The Economic and Social Sciences Research Council (ESRC) has funded more than 600 studentships at the SWDTP, a partnership of 8 South-West universities, including the GW4 universities of Bath, Bristol and Exeter.
+The centre offers 18 specialist research training pathways in the social sciences, including 13 in established ESRC disciplines and another five innovative interdisciplinary areas, two of which are in strategic areas to help fill a national skills deficit – Advanced Quantitative Methods, and Digital and Data Skills.
+Studentships fund social science researchers through their PhD research, including funding placements, fieldwork and overseas institutional visits.
 Furthermore, students have a broad range of collaborative opportunities with external organisations.